rhinok/smartos-as-nas/README.md

-                cron - the scripts run by crontab etc  - persistence for specified files from /etc svc          - scripts run by SMF manifest files (.sh) vm           - simple definition files for zones and KVM smf              - SMF manifest files (.xml)
+                cron - the scripts run by crontab etc  - persistence for specified files from /etc svc          - scripts run by SMF manifest files (.sh) vm           - simple definition files for KVM and zone VMs smf              - SMF manifest files (.xml)

 1. Postboot configuration (stormstone.[xml|sh]) - the script restores the files in the root folder and runs all the scripts it can find in "script" and "crontab" directories under share/global.

 2. Persist configuration files (persist-syscfg.[xml|sh]) - keeps /etc/passwd and /etc/group files up-to-date.
-To add a new user and group, you need to run svcadm disable svc:/site/persist-syscfg, made your changes in the files from share/global/system/etc, then run svcadm enable svc:/site/persist-syscfg.
+To add a new user and group, you need to run svcadm disable svc:/site/persist-syscfg, make your changes in group and passwd files, then run svcadm enable svc:/site/persist-syscfg.

 3. Load UPS driver (ups-driver.[xml|sh]) - loads the UPS driver for Mustek PowerMust 636 in memory.

 4. Start NUT services (ups-nut.[xml|sh]) - enable NUT services.

+Crontab

+Because my UPS doesn't work seemlessly with SmartOS, I had to find I way to keep the service running.
+For this, I have a cronjob checking every two minutes if the services are alive.
+If not, it restarts them.
+An ugly solution, but for now it seems to do what it is meant to do.